KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-HRS-PickupPlan by maan75](https://github.com/maan75/MMM-HRS-PickupPlan)

 1. There is no `package.json`.
 We need this file to gather information about the module for the module list page.
+2. No compatible or wrong license field in 'package.json' or LICENSE file.
+Without that, we can't use an image.
-2. Typo: Found `Magic Mirror` in file `MMM-HRS-PickupPlan.js`: Replace it with `MagicMirror²`.
+3. Typo: Found `Magic Mirror` in file `MMM-HRS-PickupPlan.js`: Replace it with `MagicMirror²`.
-3. Recommendation: Found `new Date()` in file `MMM-HRS-PickupPlan.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
+4. Recommendation: Found `new Date()` in file `MMM-HRS-PickupPlan.js`: Replace it by `new Date(Date.now())`: [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-4. Recommendation: Found `axios` in file `README.md`: Replace it with built-in fetch.
+5. Recommendation: Found `axios` in file `README.md`: Replace it with built-in fetch.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+6. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
+7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
-7. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
+8. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
-8. Recommendation: No ESLint configuration was found.
+9. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-HTMLSnippet by ulrichwisser](https://github.com/ulrichwisser/MMM-HTMLSnippet)